akilbekov/blog/src/pages/pages/2018-08-11---about/index.md

 - migration and testing of the portal app

-###Asseco, Presales engineer, Nov 2012 – Jun 2014
+### Asseco, Presales engineer, Nov 2012 – Jun 2014

 Big data, security, monitoring, Windows Server

 - working with customers to determine requirements and define the scope of a project
 - presenting solutions in written or oral reports
 - design and implementation of the company’s internal infrastructure
 - organizing training for users
 - writing technical specifications for future projects
 - providing support to existing clients
-- development of security competence in the company
+- development of security competence at the company

 ### HP Software, Contract Engineer, Aug 2012 – Nov 2012